Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 In cases where the obvious motivation for the commission of the offence is common to all such offending (theft, robbery, sexual offending, drugs offending, etc.) there will have to be discrete, additional evidence of motivation which displaces the obvious inference.

-In cases where the offence charged usually has a fact specific motive (public order offences directed at individuals, offences against the person, etc.), it may be that the primary evidence readily gives rise to the conclusion that the hostility is based on sexual orientation or transgender identity.
-If not, some further, secondary evidence of motive will be necessary.
+In cases where the offence charged usually has a fact specific motive (public order offences directed at individuals, offences against the person, etc.), it may be that the primary evidence readily shows the presence of hostility towards persons of a particular sexual orientation or who are transgender.
+If not, some further, secondary evidence of motive will be necessary

 Part 3A of the Public Order Act 1986 ('the 1986 Act') was amended in 2010 so as to create offences of intentionally stirring up hatred on the grounds of sexual orientation.